 Computers made the process a little less tedious, but medical records were still stored in physical copy so even though your encounter may have been typed up on a computer, it was printed and stored in medical records rooms.
 The only way to transfer those documents between facilities was to go pick them up yourself or have them mailed to the other facility.
 If a doctor referred you to someone else, you’d often have to pick up your record from that clinic and take it with you to the next one.

 As technology continued to improve and develop, paper records were replaced by Electronic Health Records (EHRs) and/or Electronic Medical Records (EMRs) and this is the system that is in use today.
 EHRs provide ready access to patients who want to review their records, as well as a faster and hassle-free (debatable) system to transfer the records between facilities.
 For example, after an unfortunate emergency room visit for me, I followed up with my primary care physician who was able to request my encounter record, lab results, and images from the hospital and had them within minutes so that he could provide the best possible care.

 With the advent of EHRs, the role of medical transcriptionists has changed and continues to evolve, but they still can go hand-in-hand with EHRs to provide the most accurate medical records.
-We wrote a post about that very topic last year and if you’re interested in learning more about that, please feel free to pop over and read it.

 There are a lot more complexities and much more history than what I provided here, but I hope it gives an interesting snapshot at how far we’ve come.
 Where are we going with medical records?
 Who knows!
 Perhaps in the future we’ll all have a chip embedded under our skin identifying who we are and containing our entire medical history.
 Whatever the future holds, we wouldn’t be able to get there without studying history.